h4ckyou/h4ckyou.github.io/posts/ctf/ICC25/writeup.md

 I really enjoyed this challenge tbh, i at first was in doubt as to whether i should give up on it and try something else, but good thing i pushed harder!

-This year being my first ICC and International Onsite CTF was great, I enjoyed the challenges and hope to participate in the next edition being stronger (watch out)!
+This was my first ICC and my first international onsite CTF, and it was an amazing experience.
+I really enjoyed the challenges, and I’m hoping to come back stronger for the next edition... watch out!